Gideon-tech/AccelerAI-Chatbot/README.md

 # AccelerAI Chatbot

 A simple interactive chatbot built with Google's Gemini API that provides helpful responses to user queries.
+It loves working with nerds tho

 ## Features